petartzdravkov/php-clothing-store/README.md

 # php-clothing-store
 First webshop that I was working on while learning web dev with PHP.
+Still haven't studied databases so data is being written to .jsons.